 Vampire Knight might not be the most high-quality of entries, but school romance anime tend to be a bit self-indulgent and we all deserve to remember our Twilight phase every now and then.

-In true Twilight - and general supernatural 2000s YA - fashion, Vampire Knight follows a human girl torn between two love interests; Kaname, a pureblood vampire who rescued her years ago; and Zero, her childhood friend and an aspiring vampire hunter.
+In true Twilight fashion, Vampire Knight follows a human girl torn between two love interests; Kaname, a pureblood vampire who rescued her years ago, and Zero, her childhood friend and an aspiring vampire hunter.

 Is the female lead well-written by contemporary standards?
 Probably not, but the show will remind you a lot of what was iconic about 2000s anime.